TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Mail/Index.rst

 .. versionadded:: 10.2

-   Symfony mailer and mime support was added in 10.2:
+   Symfony mailer and mime support was added with this change:
    :doc:`t3core:Changelog/10.0/Feature-88643-NewMailAPIBasedOnSymfonymailerAndSymfonymime`

 .. versionadded:: 10.3